Liyan06/DocumentIE/README.md

 nltk==3.6.7 \
 captum==0.4.1

 DocRED dataset (Yao et al., 2019) can be downloaded from [thunlp/DocRED](https://github.com/thunlp/DocRED).

-We will provide our model checkpoint after the anonymous period.
+The adapted DocRED we use in the paper is processed in `load_data.py`, and can be directly loaded for training and evaluation.
+Details can be found in `train.py`.
+We will provide our model checkpoint after the anonymous period for future fair comparisons.

 ## Training and Evaluation